10 Questions with ... Faith Daniels

-Voiceovers and writing.
-Doing voiceovers is a direct connect to my daily job.
+I would say voiceovers and writing.
+Doing voiceovers are a direct connection to my daily job.
 However, writing is something that I am sure will feed me well into my 80s once I push this first book out.
-I write everything from motivational literature and children's books to a steamy, hot adult series (fiction and non-fiction)!
+I write everything from motivational literature and children's books to a steamy, hot adult series (fiction and non-fiction) lol!
 Sometimes, I would rather write than eat!

 My Pastor will get a kick out of knowing this ... better find another church home.

 7) How do you divide yourself between being PD and on-air??

 They are two positions that run parallel all day for me.
 I am constantly looking around and reading things for show prep as well as doing "Program Director stuff" all day.

 Because I am on afternoon drive, my mornings and middays are spent scheduling music, developing promotions, artist/comedian interview, updating Facebook, consultant calls, school visits, sales calls with AEs, community meetings, production and all programming duties that need my attention.

 During my shift I desperately try to focus on my listeners, that is their time with me.
 They deserve my undivided attention when I am on the air.
 From taking calls, executing contests or responding to their Facebook in-boxes about songs or whatever, they deserve me to be live and local, just as Alpha Media in all markets are known for being.

 8) How do you balance research with gut when it comes to putting together a music list?